Setting a budget for your translation project can be confusing if you don’t know how translators and agencies set their prices.

 This is the most common cost of translation services.
 The translator will count the number of words using word processing software and will tell you the cost of the translation.
 For example, according to proz.com the English-to-Japanese standard translation rate is $0.12 per word.
 So, a company policy document of 4000 words will cost $480.
 The cost depends on the language and the content type.

 This is the second most common pricing unit.
 Usually, a professional translator can translate 250-350 words per hour, depending on the complexity of the text.
-So, if you want to charge per hour, the translator will base the translation cost on this productivity rate.
+So, if you want the hourly rate for translation services, the translator will base the translation cost on this productivity rate.
 For example, a 3500-word document translation into Spanish may take around 11 hours, so the cost will be $350 if the hourly rate of the Spanish translator is $32.

 3- Translation services cost Per Page: